19 reasons to skip the main course and go straight to the dessert truck

 5. Mango Sticky Rice

-It’s a very simple dish made using sweet mango, sticky slightly salted rice, with sweetened coconut milk and topped with sesame seeds.
+It’s a very simple dish made using sweet mango, sticky slightly salted rice, sweetened coconut milk and topped with sesame seeds.

 And if you want to go out you can also have it with delicious coconut ice cream.